null

 SOLUTION

 These drill bits are not like any you have used in the past.
-Take a look at the specialized drilling techniques and drill speeds for the materials you are working on.
+Review the specialized drilling techniques and RPM speeds for the materials you are working on.

 Multiple rivets have fused to this drill bit.